rstudio/shinybootstrap2/README.md

 There are a few different ways you can use shinyBootstrap2 in a package:

 * Use `shinyBootstrap2::withBootstrap2()`.
-* Each place where you call a function from shinyBootstrap2, use `::`.
-For example, instead of `fluidPage()`, use `shinyBootstrap2::fluidPage()`.
 * Add `importFrom(shinyBootstrap2,withBootstrap2)` to your NAMESPACE file (if you are using roxygen2, you would add `#' @importFrom shinyBootstrap2 withBootstrap2` to your code), then use `withBootstrap2()` in your code.

-The examples below will use the first method, although the other methods work just as well.
+The examples below will use the first method.

 ### Functions that return a shiny app object